 Unfortunately, many injured and ill workers fail to file a workers’ compensation claim on time with the Commission and lose their right to benefits.
 You must avoid this mistake.
 Pay attention to these filing deadlines:

-If you need any help with filing a claim with the Commission, please contact Jebaily Law Firm, P.A.
+If you need any help with filing a claim with the Commission, please contact Jebaily Law Firm.
 We would be glad to help you and take steps on your behalf to ensure that your claim is timely and properly filed.

 The best way to avoid making a costly mistake when filing for workers’ compensation benefits is to get help from a North Myrtle Beach workers’ compensation attorney with extensive experience in this area of the law.

-For Over 50 Years, the lawyers of Jebaily Law Firm, P.A., have sought workers’ compensation benefits on behalf of injured and ill workers in North Myrtle Beach and surrounding areas of South Carolina.
+For Over 50 Years, the lawyers of Jebaily Law Firm have sought workers’ compensation benefits on behalf of injured and ill workers in North Myrtle Beach and surrounding areas of South Carolina.

 We can put that experience to work for you and pursue all of the benefits and other compensation you deserve.